mbarabash-gtchs/Senior-Project/README.md

 ## Approach to Problem

+A detailed explanation of the creation of my dataset and my neural network can be found in each of their respective folders.
 #### Building a dataset
 ##### What is a dataset really?
 A collection of inputs that each have their corresponding output.
 For my dataset, I would need a collection of images of dogs as well for those images to have the location of the tail to be labeled.